Elivaldogene autotemcel: Mechanism of action

+Adverse effects

+Elivaldogene autotemcel has a black box warning for hematological cancers, as patients have developed myelodysplastic syndrome (MDS) due to lentiviral integration into proto-oncogenes.
+Patients must be monitored with a complete blood count once every six months for fifteen years after treatment for evidence of MDS.
+Serious opportunistic infections have occurred, including cytomegalovirus reactivation, candidiasis, and bacteremia.
+Patients have exhibited prolonged cytopenias, including pancytopenia, over one year following infusion.
+Patients may exhibit hypersensitivity reactions, including anaphylaxis, due to dimethyl sulfoxide in elivaldogene autotemcel.

+The most common adverse effects during mobilization and conditioning include nausea (79%), vomiting (72%), anorexia (42%), catheter site pain (39%), constipation (30%), headache (24%), abdominal pain (21%), and rash (13%).
+The most common side effects in the first 60 days after treatment include mucositis (88%), febrile neutropenia (73%), alopecia (72%), abdominal pain (33%), vomiting (31%), anorexia (31%), pyrexia (27%), nausea (27%), constipation (21%), diarrhea (21%), epistaxis (19%), pruritis (18%), headache (16%), oropharyngeal pain (16%), skin hyperpigmentation (16%), and anxiety (15%).
+The most common side effects between 60 days and 1 year after treatment include pyrexia (9%) and vomiting (6%).
+The most common side effects 1 year after treatment include seizure (15%) and myelodysplastic syndrome (6%).

 History

 Elivaldogene autotemcel was designated an orphan drug by the European Medicines Agency (EMA) in 2012.

-Elivaldogene autotemcel was granted orphan drug, rare pediatric disease, and breakthrough therapy designations by the U.S. Food and Drug Administration (FDA).
+Elivaldogene autotemcel was granted orphan drug, rare pediatric disease, and breakthrough therapy designations by the US Food and Drug Administration (FDA).
 In September 2022, elivaldogene autotemcel was granted accelerated approval.

 On 20 May 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the granting of a marketing authorization for elivaldogene autotemcel.
 The applicant was Bluebird Bio (Netherlands) B.V.
 In July 2021, the European Commission approved elivaldogene autotemcel under the tradename Skysona for CALD patients who have certain genetic mutations and don't have a sibling who is a match for a stem cell transplant.

+In July 2021, after receiving marketing authorization through the EMA, bluebird bio reported it planned to close operations and clinical trials in Europe, citing an inability to come to an agreement regarding reimbursement for therapy cost.
+This decision came after the withdrawal of Zynteglo, a gene therapy for severe beta thalassemia, from Germany in 2021 due to similar difficulties in reaching reimbursement agreements.

+The first commercial infusion with elivaldogene autotemcel was completed in March 2023.

 Society and culture

 Names

 Elivaldogene autotemcel is the recommended international nonproprietary name (INN).

+Pricing

+One course of treatment with elivaldogene autotemcel costs $3.0 million.
+As of May 2023, it is the second most expensive drug in the US.